Skip navigation

 Duo Trusted Endpoints - Duo Certifier

-Certificate-based Trusted Endpoint verification will reach end-of-life in a future release.
+Certificate-based Trusted Endpoint verification will reach end-of-life on October 7, 2024.
 Migrate existing management integrations to solutions that verify endpoint status with Duo Mobile or Duo Desktop.
 Learn more about migration options in the Duo Trusted Endpoints Certificate Migration Guide.

 Duo's Trusted Endpoints feature secures your sensitive applications by ensuring that only known devices can access Duo protected services.
 When a user authenticates via the Duo Prompt, we'll check for the access device's management status.
 You can monitor access to your applications from trusted and untrusted devices, and optionally block access from devices not trusted by your organization.